How to write a business plan for an airplane leasing company?

 - Word processors don't handle the formatting for you

-Overall, while Word or Excel may be viable options for creating an airplanes leasing company business plan for some entrepreneurs, it is by far not the best or most efficient solution.
+Overall, while Word or Excel may be viable options for creating an airplane leasing company business plan for some entrepreneurs, it is by far not the best or most efficient solution.

 - Having an up-to-date business plan is key to maintaining visibility on your future cash flows.